-Electricity price and volume risks are hedged by entering into electricity derivatives contracts, primarily on the Nordic power exchange, Nasdaq OMX (Nord Pool).
-The objective of hedging is to reduce the effect of electricity price volatility on earnings and cash flows, and to secure a minimum level of earnings and cash flow, which ensures that financial commitments can be met.
+Electricity price and volume risks are hedged by entering into electricity derivatives contracts, primarily on the Nordic power exchange, Nasdaq Commodities (Nord Pool).
+The objective of hedging is to reduce the effect of electricity price volatility on earnings and cash flows, and to secure a minimum level of cash flow, which ensures that financial commitments can be met.
 Hedging strategies cover several years in the short to medium term and are executed by the trading unit within set mandates.
 These hedging strategies are continuously evaluated as electricity and other commodity market prices, the hydrological balance and other relevant parameters change.

 In Russia, electricity prices and capacity sales are the main sources of market risk.
 Market deregulation has developed as planned and the electricity price is highly correlated with the gas price.
 Hedges are mainly done through regulated bilateral agreements, but the financial market is developing and

 Fortum is utilising the possibilities in these markets to further mitigate electricity price risks.

 Emission and environmental value risks